hydephp/develop/docs/architecture-concepts/autodiscovery.md

 ### Booting pipeline

-As you saw above, the kernel boots the collections in order.
-This is important as each step depends on the previous one.
+The autodiscovery is run when the HydeKernel boots.
+It does so in three distinct steps, which run in sequence as each step depends on the previous one.
+Each discovery step runs in a `FoundationCollection` which both runs the actual discovery process and stores the discovered data in memory.

 1. **Step one:** The file collection discovers all the source files and stores them in memory
 2. **Step two:** The page collection parses all the source files into page model objects